TWCable/grabbit/README.md

 Below details AEM version support for the various releases of Grabbit.
 ```
+v5.x - AEM 6.1
 v4.x - AEM 6.1
 v3.x - CQ 5.6 and AEM 6.0
 v2.x - CQ 5.6
 ```

-Active development is on the "master" branch, which is currently the 4.x version line.
+Active development is on the "master" branch, which is currently the 5.x version line.
 Security patches and the like are sometimes back-ported to prior versions.

 Of course pull-requests are happily accepted for those that would like to submit things like back-porting features for AEM 5.6, etc.